theEpicjosh/ab-hub75-rpi-marquee/README.md

 With your
 * Raspberry Pi 5, (from the official Raspberry Pi website)
+  * with a MicroSD card at least 32-64GB, however a 128GB is recommended.
 * Adafruit Bonnet Controller, (from the official Adafruit website)
 * 2 x 64*32 HUB 75 Displays, (from AliExpress) with display and power cords included
   * it helps to bolt them together first, (the long way, so that you get ONE giant 128*32 display).